Topics

 Typically, vaginal discharge goes unnoticed until it exits the vagina, which is the passage connecting the uterus to the outside of the body.
 The upper part of the vagina contains the cervix, while the lower part leads to the vulva and labia.
 The vulva refers to the skin surrounding the vaginal opening.

-Normal discharge consists of vaginal skin cells, bacteria, mucus, and fluid produced by the vagina and cervix.
+Normal vaginal discharge consists of vaginal skin cells, bacteria, mucus, and fluid produced by the vagina and cervix.
 It usually has a slight odour and may cause mild irritation of the vulva.
 Vaginal discharge protects the vaginal and urinary tract from infections and provides lubrication to the vaginal tissues.

 To determine if your vaginal discharge is normal, consider the following: